Package com. arcgismaps. raster

 The mosaic dataset object which is derived from a raster object.

-The mosaic method is used to determine how multiple rasters in a MosaicDataset will be sorted.
+A mosaic method specifies how multiple rasters in a MosaicDatasetRaster are sorted.
 An ImageServiceRaster may not support every mosaic method.
 Check the service's metadata for "Allowed Mosaic Methods" to see which methods are supported.
-MosaicMethod's that are "view-dependent" order rasters based off where the camera is located while "view-independent" order rasters the same regardless of where the camera is located.
+Mosaic methods that are "view-dependent" order rasters based on where the camera is located while "view-independent" order rasters the same regardless of where the camera is located.

 The mosaic operator is used to define how overlapping cells from various rasters in a mosaic dataset will be resolved in the mosaicked image.

-A rule determining how a requested image should participate in the mosaic An image service uses a mosaic rule to mosaic multiple rasters on-the-fly.
+A rule determining how a requested image should participate in the mosaic.
+An image service uses a mosaic rule to mosaic multiple rasters on-the-fly.
 A mosaic rule parameter is used by many image service operations, such as export image and identify operations.

 The raster function object.